tjacob2/COVID-19-Data-Analysis/README.md

 #### 1. Data Collection

-Covid-19 Data: The primary dataset used for this analysis is "covid_deaths.csv", containing the number deaths and vaccinations for each country from 2020 to 2021
+Covid-19 Data: The primary dataset used for this analysis is "covid_deaths.xlsx", containing the number deaths and vaccinations for each country from 2020 to 2021

 #### 2. Data Cleaning